The Battle of Ia Drang Valley

 Airmobile Assault at Landing Zone X-Ray

 In the early 1960s, the Kennedy administration was shifting emphasis from the heavy, conventional units facing the Soviet threat to Western Europe to the creation of light "airmobile" units needed to carry out counter-insurgency missions.
-The first unit of this type to see major combat was led by Lieutenant Colonel Harold G. Moore, one of the two authors of We Were Soldiers Once . . .
+The first unit of this type to see major combat belonged to the U.S. Army 1st Cavalry Division and was led by Lieutenant Colonel Harold G. Moore, one of the two authors of We Were Soldiers Once . . .
 And Young - Ia Drang, The Battle That Changed The War In Vietnam.
-On November 14, 1965, in hot pursuit of North Vietnamese troops retreating from the confrontation at Plei Me, Moore led the air assault specialists of the U.S. Army 1st Cavalry Division into Landing Zone X-Ray.
+On November 14, 1965, in hot pursuit of North Vietnamese troops retreating from the confrontation at Plei Me, Hal Moore led his air assault specialists into Landing Zone X-Ray.
 The fight that developed there is remembered today as the Battle of Ia Drang Valley, the first large unit engagement of the Vietnam War and the first-ever large scale helicopter air assault.

 The North Vietnamese Army units withdrawing from Plei Me had traveled all the way to the Cambodian border.
 On the Cambodian side, in the Chu Pong hill mass, with their backs to their main supply depot, three PAVN regiments turned and waited behind fortified bunkers.
 From those positions they began to pour mortar fire at Landing Zone X-Ray.
 LZ X-Ray was a clearing only large enough to fit eight UH-1 Huey helicopters, situated at the eastern base of the Chu Pong Massif.

-On the second day of this three-day battle, U.S. Air Force B-52 strategic bombers were called in to "carpet bomb" PAVN positions; their first use in the tactical support of ground troops.
+On the second day of this three-day battle, U.S. Strategic Air Command B-52 bombers were called in to "carpet bomb" PAVN positions; their first use ever in the role of tactical support for ground troops.
 As thousands of bombs were unleashed on North Vietnamese forces amassed in the Chu Pong hills, U.S. Army 7th Cavalry reinforcements arrived by helicopter at LZ X-Ray, where they were ambushed by North Vietnamese forces waiting in the surrounding thickets.
 On the morning of 16th, the third day of the siege at LZ X-Ray, the final North Vietnamese assaults were repulsed.

 PAVN Ambush at Landing Zone Albany

-With B-52 Stratofortresses on their way from Guam, with the slopes of the Chu Pong massif and LZ X-Ray itself their intended targets, remaining U.S. forces had to clear out fast.
-They split into two groups: One headed towards a landing zone code-named "Columbus" and one marched towards Landing Zone Albany.
+Since B-52 Stratofortress strategic bombers were on their way from Guam, with the slopes of the Chu Pong massif and LZ X-Ray itself their intended targets, remaining U.S. forces had to clear out fast.
+They split into two groups: One headed towards a landing zone for artillery, code-named "Columbus", and one marched towards Landing Zone Albany.
 The column arriving at LZ Albany had gone almost 60 hours without sleep, while enduring four hours of marching.

 By Day 5 the Battle of Ia Drang was over.
 U.S. forces had suffered 240 deaths, a casualty figure not seen by Americans since the Korean War, while by American estimates more than 2,000 North Vietnamese forces had been killed.

-The battle came to be seen as a blueprint for tactics by both sides, as the United States and North Vietnam escalated force levels in South Vietnam.
-The Americans took advantage of superior capabilities in air mobility, artillery fire and close air support on the battlefield, while the North Vietnamese saw that they could neutralize superior U.S. technology by quickly engaging American forces at very close range.
-During the clashes, PAVN General Nguyễn Hữu An stated: "Move inside the column, grab them by the belt, and thus avoid casualties from the artillery and air."
+With a near-term outlook, the Battle of Ia Drang produced a stalemate.
+The battle came to be seen as a blueprint for tactics to be used later by both sides, as they escalated troop levels in South Vietnam.
+The Americans took advantage of superior capabilities in air mobility, artillery fire and thunderous close air support on the battlefield, while the North Vietnamese saw that they could neutralize superior U.S. technology by quickly engaging American forces at very close range.
+During the clashes, PAVN General Nguyễn Hữu An stated: